 John Lewis First collection - made in Britain, this range offers all basic units with a range of styles to suit most tastes, and can be designed to suit a very tight budget

-John Lewis Core, Classic and Continental collections - again made in Britain to high standards, and spanning a wide budgetary range representing great value.
-The Core collection includes all kinds of finishes in many different styles, from highly contemporary to traditional, all designed to withstand the test of time.
+John Lewis County, Classic and Continental collections - again made in Britain to high standards, and spanning a wide budgetary range representing great value.
+The County collection includes all kinds of finishes in many different styles, from highly contemporary to traditional, all designed to withstand the test of time.
 The Classic collection is hand made at affordable prices, with modern internal mechanisms.
 Choose from 18 colours or a ready to paint option for you to colour match precisely.
 The Continental collection is a contemporary range of doors, handles and carcases which can be combined to give a truly unique finish.

 Finally, Alno - superior quality German kitchens, aimed at the larger budget, and giving endless options.